bddicken/languages/README.md

 ## loops

 Emphasizes loop, conditional, and basic math performance.
+Note:  The assembly code was built and compile on Ubuntu.
+To get the rest of code loops to work on Ubuntu, you may need to run dos2unix utility on the code files.
+Also, the "Dart" code on Ubuntu without compiling it like this: "dart run code.dart 40"

 ## fibonacci